 Using a password manager works, as it can generate and remember good passwords for you.
+A strong password is the key to avoiding the most common form of identity theft.
 But even though you use a password manager, you need to create a password manager’s right password and recall it.
 We all know we need to use robust passwords.
 But when you look at the most widely used passwords, it becomes evident that so many of us have a misguided mindset towards the protection of our passwords.
 There are many cool features for password managers, such as a security monitor, a password changer, and a lot more.
 You will make sure to use good passwords everywhere if you are concerned about protection, and the best way to handle them is with a password manager.

 How to create a strong password

 - Use 12 or more Characters: You need to pick a long enough password.
 Everyone decides on a minimum password length, so you can usually go with passwords that are at least 12 to 14 characters long.
 Even easier will be a longer password.